mmhaashir/MachineLearning/7. Regularization/README.md

 - **Scikit-Learn:** Scikit-Learn provides implementations of Lasso and Ridge regression models, allowing you to easily apply regularization to your linear regression models.

+## Applying Regularization

+To start apply regularization, you need to install scikit-learn using pip:

+`pip install scikit-learn`

+After installation, you can import it into your Python code:

+`from sklearn.linear_model import Ridge, Lasso`

 ## Practical Applications

 Regularization is used in various machine learning applications, such as: